-When your teenager sneaks out of the house, he will generally use either a door or window that is easy enough to sneak out of undetected by you, the parents.
+When your teenager sneaks out of the house, they will generally use either a door or window that is easy enough to sneak out of undetected by you, the parents.
 To prevent this from happening, you can install door and window alarms that will sound when the door or window is opened so that you’ll be alerted whenever someone exits or enters your home.

 You essentially have two options for these alarm systems.
 You can get a home security system that is controlled by a panel with a code and not give your teenager the code.
-However, if your teen needs to enter and leave the house when you are not home, say for school, a job, an errand or going out with friends, he will need that code to disable and enable the alarm as he comes and goes.
+However, if your teen needs to enter and leave the house when you are not home, say for school, a job, an errand, or going out with friends, they will need that code to disable and enable the alarm as he comes and goes.